I am a Creative Arts Therapist and Ecotherapist and have been working with individuals, groups and families for the last seven years.

 Training, qualifications & experience

-Over the last five years I have worked with;
+Over the last seven years I have worked with;

 - Children and who have complex attachments, anxiety, depression are 'looked after' or have been bereaved.

-- Children, young people and adults with learning difficulties, ASD, ADHD, ADD, some with limited verbal communication.
+- Children, young people and adults with learning difficulties, some with limited verbal communication.

 - Children, young people and adults with life limiting conditions or illnesses.

 - Children, young people and adults who have experienced complex trauma from domestic or sexual abuse.